 Preliminary decision approval for Sachse MS4 from TCEQ

 Stormwater management is the effort to analyze, understand and address stormwater runoff from a water quantity and water quality perspective.
 It is the mechanism for addressing stormwater runoff for the purposes of reducing downstream erosion, water quality degradation, and flooding and mitigating the adverse effects of changes in land use and runoff characteristics on the aquatic environment.
+Stormwater system is not a part of its sewer system.

 The best way to protect storm water runoff quality is to avoid polluting in the first place.
 Recycle or properly dispose of household products that contain chemicals, such as insecticides, pesticides, paint, solvents, and used motor oil and other auto fluids.
 Don't dump them onto the ground or into storm drains.